Elliot Stabler: Law & Order: Special Victims Unit

 In SVU Season 7, he goes to see a police psychiatrist, Dr. Rebecca Hendrix (Mary Stuart Masterson), after using excessive force on an abusive parent.
 Stabler eventually opens up to Hendrix about his personal demons, and they become close until Hendrix is transferred.
 By Season 9, he and Kathy reconcile, and Stabler learns to better deal with his problems.

 In the Season 12 finale, Stabler is forced to shoot Jenna Fox (Hayley McFarland), a young woman who opened fire in the Special Victims squad room on the men who raped and murdered her mother, killing them and recurring character Sister Peg (Charlayne Woodard).
 Jenna dies in his arms.
 After the shootout, Stabler is placed on administrative leave by the NYPD's Internal Affairs Bureau.
 Although he is eventually cleared, this shooting is the sixth such incident in his NYPD career.
 His superior, Captain Donald Cragen (Dann Florek), comments that if Stabler wants to keep his job, he will have to undergo a psychological evaluation, take an anger management class, and submit to an internal review of his entire personnel file.
 Benson is confident that Stabler will "tell them to go to hell", and he proves her right by retiring from the force off-screen during the SVU Season 13 premiere.

 Stabler appears in the Season 22 episode "Return of the Prodigal Son", having been absent from the series for 10 years.
-It is revealed that, after quitting the SVU, Stabler got a job as the NYPD's liaison in Rome 4 years prior to his return to the series, going after terrorists and organized crime.
+It is revealed that, after quitting SVU, Stabler worked in private security before he got a job as the NYPD's liaison in Rome, going after terrorists and organized crime.
 He comes back to New York to attend a ceremony honoring Benson, whom he has not seen or spoken to since leaving SVU.
 Stabler is targeted by mobsters who plant a bomb in his rental car, but it ends up killing Kathy instead.
-Stabler is devastated, but determined to bring her killers to justice, and joins the new NYPD's Organized Crime Control Bureau.
+Stabler is devastated, but determined to bring her killers to justice, and joins the NYPD's new Organized Crime Control Bureau.